openBackhaul/_PerformanceManagement/README.md

   - On-demand upload of latest PM data of individual traffic interfaces shall be supported
   - Plausibility:
     - Uploaded PM data shall be checked for plausibility
-    - Unplausible data shall be replaced or deleted according to generic rules
+    - Implausible data shall be replaced or deleted according to generic rules
     - Documentation of these generic rules shall be made available to the users
   - Semantic:
     - The semantical meaning of data must be defined and documented